awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

                               (Total MiB of memory specified in task definition) x (number of tasks in service)
 ```

 Each minute, the Amazon ECS container agent on each container instance calculates the number of CPU units and MiB of memory that are currently being used for each task owned by the service that is running on that container instance, and this information is reported back to Amazon ECS\.
 The total amount of CPU and memory used for all tasks owned by the service that are running on the cluster is calculated, and those numbers are reported to CloudWatch as a percentage of the total resources that are specified for the service in the service's task definition\.
-If you specify a soft limit \(`memoryReservation`\), then it will be used to calculate the amount of reserved memory\.
+If you specify a soft limit \(`memoryReservation`\), then it is used to calculate the amount of reserved memory\.
 Otherwise, the hard limit \(`memory`\) is used\.
 For more information about hard and soft limits, see [Task Definition Parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions)\.

 For example, the task definition for a service specifies a total of 512 CPU units and 1,024 MiB of memory \(with the hard limit `memory` parameter\) for all of its containers\.
 The service has a desired count of 1 running task, the service is running on a cluster with 1 `c4.large` container instance \(with 2,048 CPU units and 3,768 MiB of total memory\), and there are no other tasks running on the cluster\.
-Although the task specifies 512 CPU units, because it is the only running task on a container instance with 2,048 CPU units, it has the ability to use up to four times the specified amount \(2,048 / 512\); however, the specified memory of 1,024 MiB is a hard limit and it cannot be exceeded, so in this case, service memory utilization cannot exceed 100%\.
+Although the task specifies 512 CPU units, because it is the only running task on a container instance with 2,048 CPU units, it can use up to four times the specified amount \(2,048 / 512\); however, the specified memory of 1,024 MiB is a hard limit and it cannot be exceeded, so in this case, service memory utilization cannot exceed 100%\.

-If the previous example used the soft limit `memoryReservation` instead of the hard limit `memory` parameter, the service's tasks could use more than the specified 1,024 MiB of memory if they needed to\.
+If the previous example used the soft limit `memoryReservation` instead of the hard limit `memory` parameter, the service's tasks could use more than the specified 1,024 MiB of memory as needed\.
 In this case, the service's memory utilization could exceed 100%\.

 If this task is performing CPU\-intensive work during a period and using all 2,048 of the available CPU units and 512 MiB of memory, then the service reports 400% CPU utilization and 50% memory utilization\.
 If the task is idle and using 128 CPU units and 128 MiB of memory, then the service reports 25% CPU utilization and 12\.5% memory utilization\.